 Taal's Wesleyan tenure as both an assistant and a head coach has seen the Bishops turn in a 205-86-25 overall record, including five regular season USA South Championships, three USA South Tournament Championships, five NCAA Tournament berths, and two NCAA Sweet 16 appearances.

 The 2011 season, his first as head coach, saw NCWC go 7-5-7 overall and earn runner-up finishes in the USA South Regular Season and Tournament Championships.
 Taal helped coach nine players to All-Conference accolades that season, while six Bishops garnered Academic All-Conference recognition.
 In 2014, the veteran coach guided the Bishops to a 13-6-1 overall record and the second USA South Tournament semifinal appearance of his tenure.

 Most recently in 2017, Taal enjoyed his best season at the helm of the program with a 15-6 overall record.
 The Bishops won their second consecutive regular season league title and first conference tournament title thereby securing a bid to the NCAA tournament.
 In 2018 the Bishops finished with a record of 9-7-1.

-In addition to his coaching duties, Taal also serves as the Department of Athletics' Game day Supervisor.
-He currently resides in Rocky Mount.
+In addition to his coaching duties, Taal also served as the Department of Athletics' Game day Supervisor.